-Let’s face it, offering effective feedback is a skill that’s not easy.
-In fact, it’s one of the hardest skills people face.
-Most professionals dread providing feedback, because they fear it may hurt one’s feelings, offend them or even make them cry or angry.
-They also are afraid it will make others dislike him/her.
-The irony is we all hunger for feedback, and when done effectively, it helps us improve and develop as a professional.
+Let’s face it: Offering effective feedback is not an easy skill.
+Many administrative professionals dread providing feedback, because they fear it may hurt someone's feelings, offend them, or even make them cry.
+They also are afraid it will make others dislike them.
+The irony is, we all hunger for feedback; and when done effectively, feedback helps us improve and develop as a professional.

-Providing effective feedback shows you’re focused on providing feedback in a supportive manner, to help the individual learn and grow, not to insult, belittle or punish them.
-(Sometimes actions do require negative consequences, too, but that’s an entirely different process and article.)
+Providing effective feedback shows you are focused on providing feedback in a supportive manner, to help the individual learn and grow, and not to insult, belittle or punish them.

-Feedback shouldn’t be dreaded; it should be looked upon as a positive event.
-Follow these proven steps to your path to provide effective, constructive feedback.
+Feedback shouldn’t be dreaded; instead, it should be seen as a positive event.
+Follow these proven steps to provide more effective and constructive feedback.

 Helpful Words